Basic Policy for Internal Financial Control

 - (3) In accordance with the Company regulations concerning financial reporting such as the Internal Controls Regulations and the Accounting Regulations, the appropriateness of financial reporting shall be ensured.

-4. System to ensure that directors perform their duties in an efficient manner
+4. System to ensure that directors and directors of subsidiaries perform their duties in an efficient manner

-To ensure that business efficiency is increased and that the decision-making process is speeded up, the Executive Officer system has been maintained, the Company rules such as the Organization Regulations and the Segregation of Duties Regulations will be developed, and deliberations have been held and reports have been presented at meetings of organizations such as the Management Meeting and the Board of Executive Officers.
+- (1) The Company shall ensure that business efficiency is increased and that the decision-making process is speeded up by maintaining the Executive Officer system, developing Company rules, such as Organization Regulations and Segregation of Duties Regulations, as well as holding deliberations and presenting reports at organization meetings, such as the Management Meeting, and to the Board of Executive Officers.

-- (1) The system for compliance requirements stated in the preceding Paragraph 1 will be shared among the corporate group, and material matters concerning subsidiaries such as those concerning their respective organizations, accounting and business will be managed through reporting to the relevant department in charge of each subsidiary or business in the holding company and obtaining the approval of such department, in accordance with the Subsidiary Management Rules.
+- (1) Material matters concerning subsidiaries, such as matters concerning their respective organizations, accounting, business, and financial status, shall be managed by promptly reporting to the responsible Executive Officer and the relevant department in charge of each subsidiary and obtaining the approval thereof, in accordance with the Subsidiary Management Rules.

 - (2) In a regular audit conducted by the Internal Audit Department, confirmation about how the system has been implemented shall be made.

 6. System to ensure that audits are effectively conducted by the Company Auditors